iurrutia/CQ_with_Word_Macro/README.md

 # Qualitative Coding with the Lene Fredborg's DocTools Microsoft Word Macro

-This document details step by step instructions to use Microsoft Word's comment feature to code qualtitative data.
+This document details step by step instructions to use Microsoft Word's comment feature to code quantitative data.
 These instructions are not detailed, and assume that the reader is comfortable with the basics of using Microsoft software (importing and exporting tables into Excel to and from csv formats) and running Python script locally.

 This is done by using a modified version of a **macro created by Lene Fredborg, DocTools** - www.thedoctools.com, and some Python code that help to reformat the resulting table.